Documentation Index

 App targeting

-Commands that operate on a deployed app accept either-n, --name <app> to target by name directly, or -m, --manifest <path> (default compose.yaml) to read the name from a manifest.
+Most commands that operate on a deployed app accept either-n, --name <app> to target by name directly, or -m, --manifest <path> (default compose.yaml) to read the name from a manifest.
 If neither is provided and no compose.yaml is present, the command errors.
+A few commands (deploy, wallet create, wallet list) only support -m, --manifest.

 Commands